The Uffizi Gallery after the flood. Photographed by the Uffizi staff.

 The History Behind the Florence Fragments

-On November 4th, 1966, the city of Florence faced one of the worst floods recorded since the Renaissance.
+On November 4th, 1966, the city of Florence faced the worst flood recorded since the Renaissance.
 After days of severe and heavy rainfall, the Arno River flooded and submerged the Tuscan streets.
-Along with the thousands of masterpieces of art and rare books, tons of mud and rubble severely damaged or destroyed the artifacts in the very churches they adorned.
+Along with the thousands of masterpieces of art and rare books, tons of mud and rubble severely </span>damaged or destroyed the artifacts in the very churches they adorned.

-Volunteers carry "Christ and the Wife of Zebedee" by Matteo Rosselli to safety past the replica David in the Piazza della Signoria, 1966 by David Lees
+Volunteers carry "Christ and the Wife of Zebedee" by Matteo Rosselli to safety past the replica David in the Piazza della Signoria, 1966 by David Lees.

 Florence fragments as they were found